Plant DetailShow Menu

 Description

-Kniphofia x praecox is a hybrid offspring of K. uvaria and K. bruceae and is often known simply as K. praecox or by the common name Greater Fire Poker.
+Kniphofia x praecox is a hybrid offspring of K. uvaria and K. bruceae and is often known by the common name Greater Fire Poker.

 Greater Fire Poker is one of the most popular of the Red Hot Poker plants.
 It is an erect, perennial, evergreen with long flowering stalks of 2 to 4 feet tall and clumps of basal leaves up to 3 feet in diameter.
 This plant blooms in the summer and occasionally has a fall flush that is not as spectacular.
 It is a tough plant that is very easy to grow.